dsfsi/vukuzenzele-nlp/docs/annotations_instr.md

 2. Identify which page the article is on in the eng.pdf and the others.pdf.
 Following on from **2019-12-ed1**, we can see that the story ***Preventing HIV with PrEP*** is the only one translated to the other languages.
 In the english version of the pdf, this story is on **page 5**, in the translated versions, it is on **page 2**.

-3. Once the above has been identified, we can execute the extraction script
+3. Once the above has been identified, we can execute the extraction script:
     - Navigate to src/data folder and run the following:
     <font size=2>`python vukuzenzele-extract.py -f {edition} --eng {page_from}-{page_to} --rest {page_from}-{page_to} --sn {story_number}` </font>
     - For our example: